Jacuzzik/munder-difflin/README.md

 npm run typecheck
 ```

-Keep the type checker green and derive new UI from the project's design tokens.
+When changing the UI, follow the project's design-system documentation.

 Good areas for contributions include:

+* Agent creation flows.
+* Configuration UI.
 * Real hook events.
-* Add-agent flow.
-* Configuration UI.
 * Cross-platform improvements.
+* Office interactions.
 * Agent integrations.
-* Office interactions.
 * Theme improvements.

-Every pull request should include before-and-after evidence for UI changes.
+Pull requests involving UI changes should include before-and-after evidence such as screenshots or recordings.

 ---

-## Telemetry
+# Telemetry

 Official builds send a small set of anonymous usage events.

-The complete event list, anonymity guarantees and opt-out methods are documented in:
+The project documents the event list, privacy guarantees and available opt-out mechanisms in:

 ```text
 TELEMETRY.md
 ```

-Forks and source builds may have different telemetry behavior depending on their configuration.
+Forks and source builds can have different telemetry behavior depending on their configuration.

 ---